Full name Gareth Jon Batty

 |Last T20s||Surrey v Warwickshire at The Oval, Aug 25, 2017 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Jack-in-the-box allrounder Gareth Batty had to jink around to find a regular first-team spot.
+Batty initially had to jink around to find a regular first-team spot in county cricket.
 Born in Bradford, he played for Yorkshire in 1997 before moving south to try his luck with Surrey.
-The young man then went west to Worcester, for whom he took 56 wickets with his offspin (and biffed 491 runs) in 2002.
+The young man then went west to Worcester, for whom he took 56 wickets with his offspin in 2002.
 That won him a spot at the England Academy in Adelaide in 2002-03, and the selectors sent for him as they cast around for reinforcements during that winter's injury-plagued tour of Australia.
-Batty played two one-day internationals in Australia, impressing with his tight lines and feisty fielding, and with that in mind he was included in England's 14-man squad for the 2004 Champions Trophy.
+Batty played two one-day internationals in Australia, impressing with his tight lines and aggressive fielding, and with that in mind he was included in England's 14-man squad for the 2004 Champions Trophy.